Food preservation: Fermentation

-Some foods, such as many cheeses, wines, and beers, use specific micro-organisms that combat spoilage from other less-benign organisms.
-These micro-organisms keep pathogens in check by creating an environment toxic for themselves and other micro-organisms by producing acid or alcohol.
-Methods of fermentation include, but are not limited to, starter micro-organisms, salt, hops, controlled (usually cool) temperatures and controlled (usually low) levels of oxygen.
+Some foods, such as many cheeses, wines, and beers, are prepared by fermentation.
+This involves cultivating specific microorganisms to combat spoilage from other, less benign organisms.
+These microorganisms keep pathogens in check by producing acid or alcohol, which eventually creates an environment toxic for themselves and other microorganisms.

+Methods of fermentation include, but are not limited to, starter microorganisms, salt, hops, controlled (usually cool) temperatures and controlled (usually low) levels of oxygen.
 These methods are used to create the specific controlled conditions that will support the desirable organisms that produce food fit for human consumption.
+Fermentation is the microbial conversion of starch and sugars into alcohol.
+Not only can fermentation produce alcohol, but it can also be a valuable preservation technique.
+Fermentation can also make foods more nutritious and palatable.